 That night sleep didn’t come easily.
 However, by early morning he’d made up his mind exactly what he would do.

-His friends loved to be together and to celebrate, so he arranged a dinner, all at his expense, and invited just those whom he most wanted to remember him.
+His friends loved to be together to celebrate their friendship, so he arranged a dinner, all at his expense, and invited just those whom he most wanted to remember him.

 He explained to them during the course of the dinner how important they were to him and how he wanted so much to give them a souvenir or some gift that would keep him in their memory.

-He then gave them himself on Holy Thursday Night.
+He then gave them Himself on Holy Thursday Night. this was the ultimate souvenir.